 -

-Pharmaceuticals and personal care products- Through wastewater sources, pharmaceuticals, and personal care items leave traces that enter the water systems.
+Pharmaceuticals and personal care products- Through wastewater sources, pharmaceuticals and personal care products leave traces that enter the water systems.

 -